janaabf/portfolio/README.md

-# Portfolio CMS Jana
+# Portfolio

+My very first project and repository, made duing the UpLeveled Full-Stack Bootcamp.

-## Portfolio template, made using Netlify CMS
+I used a Portfolio template, made using Netlify CMS

 # Deploy on Netlify